-Section 8.2.
+Section 9.2.
 Appointments.

-Committee appointments, including the designation committee Chairs, shall be made every two (2) years by the Board (starting with the 2023 Committee Selections).
-Appointments shall be made based on a combination of factors including each individual member’s expertise and the needs of USA Judo, and these Bylaws.
+Except for athlete representatives that shall be appointed by Judo’s AAC, committee appointments, including the designation committee Chairs, shall be reviewed and made/re-made every four (4) years by the Board.
+Appointments shall be made based on a combination of factors including each individual member’s expertise and the needs of USA Judo, and these Bylaws, and serve at the pleasure of the Board.

 Committee meetings and agendas shall be developed by the Committee Chair in consultation with the appropriate members of management and with the input of other Directors.
-The Committee Chair should set one (1) in- person meeting each calendar year where it is expected that all Committee members attend in-person.
 Participation by telephone shall be permitted in exigent circumstances.
 Other regularly scheduled committee meetings may occur telephonically or by videoconference.

-The Board may require reports from all committees at any Board meeting.
-Section 8.3.
+Section 9.3.
 Number.

-In most instances, membership on committees should not exceed six (6)individuals.
+Membership on committees shall be between six (6) and nine (9) individuals.
 USA Judo committees shall be of the minimum number and size possible to permit both conduct of the sport and appropriate board governance.
-Membership on other committees and task forces should not exceed six (6) individuals.
+Membership on task forces should not exceed six (6) individuals.
 Exceptions may be made by the Board of Directors and/or the CEO when deemed in the best interest of USA Judo.

-Athlete representatives shall equal at least one-third of the membership of all Committees.
+Athlete representatives shall equal at least thirty-three percent (33%) of the membership of all Committees, unless there has been an approved exception by the AARWG.

-Section 8.4.
+Section 9.4.
 Athlete Representation Qualifications.

-Athlete representatives on Designated Committees (Nominating and Governance, Finance and Audit, Ethics and Grievance, or those committees that prepare, approve or implement (i.) expenditure of funds allocated to NGB by USOPC, or (ii.) selection of international teams) must meet the Elite Athlete eligibility requirements listed in Section 6.6(b).
+Athlete representatives on Designated Committees (Nominating and Governance, Finance and Audit, Ethics and Grievance, or those committees that prepare, approve or implement (i.) expenditure of funds allocated to NGB by USOPC, or (ii.) selection of international teams) must meet the 10 Year Athlete definition.
 At least half of the athlete representatives on Designated Committees must be 10 Year Athletes; the remainder may be 10 Year Athletes or 10 Year+ Athletes.

 To be eligible to serve on Committees other than Designated Committees, athlete representatives must meet the Elite Athlete definition as determined by USA Judo and approved by the USOPC.

-Athletes on all Committees, including Designated Committees, shall be selected by USA Judo’s AAC from candidates identified and vetted through a process agreed upon by the USA Judo AAC and the Nominating and Governance Committee.
+Athletes on all Committees, including Designated Committees, shall be selected by USA Judo’s AAC from candidates identified and vetted through a process agreed upon by the USA to and the Nominating and Governance Committee.
+Athletes must be selected after the vetting process is complete.

-As long as USA Judo oversees visually impaired/Paralympic Judo, Paralympic athlete representatives shall equal at least twenty (20) percent of any “Designated Committee” that prepares, approves or implements selection to an IPC-recognized event, Paralympic Games or Parapan American Games Team.
-This can either be accomplished by including twenty (20) percent Paralympic athlete representation on an existing committee or by creating a new committee with the appropriate representation.
-Eligibility requirements for Paralympic athlete representatives to serve on such a Designated Committee must comply with the Paralympic equivalent to the Elite Athlete Requirements set forth in Section 6.6(b).
+For “Designated Committee(s)” that which oversee the selection of athletes, coaches, and/or staff for a Para sport Protected Competition, at least half of the athlete representatives must have gained eligibility from the Paralympic equivalent to the 10 Year Athlete definition .

-Section 8.5.
+Section 9.5.
 Term.

-With the exception of the Nominating and Governance Committee as referenced in Section 8.16, the term for all standing and other committee members shall be two (2) years starting with committee selections in 2023.
+The term for all committees shall be four (4) years starting with committee selections in 2025.
 A committee member shall remain on the committee until the committee member’s successor is appointed, or until the committee member’s earlier resignation, removal, incapacity, disability or death.

 The term for all task force members shall be until their assignment is concluded, but in any event shall not exceed a period of two (2) years, unless an exception is deemed appropriate by the USA Judo Board of Directors and/or CEO.